Tipu Sultan: Conflicts with Maratha Confederacy

 Conflict ended with Treaty of Gajendragad in March 1787, as per which Tipu returned all the territory captured by Hyder Ali to Maratha Empire.
-Tipu would elease Kalopant and return Adoni, Kittur, and Nargund to their previous rulers.
+Tipu would release Kalopant and return Adoni, Kittur, and Nargund to their previous rulers.
 Badami would be ceded to the Marathas and Tipu would also pay an annual tribute totaling 12 lakhs for an agreed period of 4 years to the Marathas.
 In return, Tipu Sultan would get all the region that he had captured during the war.
 This included Gajendragarh and Dharwar.
 The Marathas in return agreed to recognize his authority and to address Tipu sultan as "Nabob Tipu Sultan Futteh Ally Khan".
 However the Marathas ultimately reneged on the treaty and in the Fourth Anglo-Mysore War the Marathas presented their support to the British East India Company which helped the British to take over Mysore in 1799.

-The Invasion of Malabar (1766–1790)
+Invasion of Malabar (1766–1790)

 Tipu Sultan at the lines of Travancore.

 In 1766 when he was 15 years old Tipu accompanied his father on an invasion of Malabar.
 After the incident- Siege of Tellicherry in Thalassery in North Malabar, Hyder Ali started losing his territories in Malabar.
 Tipu came from Mysore to reinstate the authority over Malabar.
 After the Battle of the Nedumkotta (1789–90), due to the monsoon flood, the stiff resistance of the Travancore forces and news about the attack of British in Srirangapatnam he went back.